Oil Lamps and Hurricane Lanterns by Société Industrielle d'Articles d'Éclairage

 La Parisienne

-Starting with the first lantern: one of the most striking features of these lamps is the glass, marked with the overlapping letters SI.
-In addition, this model is equipped with a cap at the top of the chimney, allowing easy access for cleaning the internal tubes.
-The wick holder is also stamped with SI Paris, confirming its origin.
+On the first lantern, the most striking feature is the glass, marked with the overlapping letters SI.
+The model has a cap at the top of the chimney that gives easy access for cleaning the internal tubes.
+The wick holder is stamped SI Paris, confirming its origin.
+The lantern is in fairly good condition, although it leans slightly to one side.

 Lampe l'essence La Parisienne